mverkerk/ansible/roles/plink-ng-2/README.md

-This role will download and install cog-genomics's plink (v1).
+This role will and install cog-genomics's plink v1.9.